rayotoo/Neuroscience.github.io/index.md

 NYP-secreting neurons of the arcuate nucleus.

 ## 4. The hypothalamus integrates feedback loops from target organs.
-Give an example
-of positive feedback and an example of negative feedback.
+Give an example of positive feedback and an example of negative feedback.
 Name the hormones involved in each and completely describe the anatomical circuits including releasing factors or neural inputs, pituitary cells/hormones, and target cells.
 Also, describe the general function of each of the two feedback circuits that you chose.
-Solution

 + The release and response of oxytocin during childbirth is an example of a Positive feedback.
 The onset of the contraction of the uterus signals the body to release oxytocin.
 Oxytocin then travels to the uterus where it further stimulates contraction.
 The resulting